flecsi/flecsi/doc/sphinx/user/performance.rst

   err = std::sqrt(residual.get());
   flog(info) << "residual: " << err << std::endl;

-A more efficient pattern is to defer the call to `get()` into a task itself.
+A more efficient pattern is to defer the call to ``get`` into a task itself.
 This keeps the control flow non-blocking and allows the runtime to overlap communication and computation:

 .. code-block:: c++
-  :caption: Red-Black Gauss-Seidel non-blocking, traced
+  :caption: Red-Black Gauss-Seidel non-blocking

   using namespace flecsi;